Postdoctoral Research Assistant in Pain Data Collection and Analysis

-I am interested in investigating pain in endometriosis and how stratification of patients can aid our understanding and inform our treatment of women with endometriosis-associated pain.
+I am interested in investigating pelvic pain mechanisms.
+I have particularly worked on endometriosis-associated pain and how stratification of patients can aid our understanding and inform our treatment of women with endometriosis-associated pain.

 During my DPhil (completed 2021) in the group I investigated neuropathic-like pain in endometriosis using a variety of different techniques including questionnaires, fMRI and QST data.